Further heavy airfield attacks.

 The attack was devastating.
 More than 150 bombs—many of them delayed-action—were dropped across the airfield.
 Two hangars belonging to Nos.
 25 and 151 Squadrons were severely damaged by fire.
 Several MT vehicles, two Hurricanes, and one Blenheim were either destroyed or damaged.
 The old Operations Room was partially demolished, although a direct hit on the newly constructed Ops Room caused no functional damage.
 Portions of the southern landing ground were left cratered and unserviceable due to unexploded bombs, but the airfield remained operational.

-To reinforce the defense, No. 310 (Czech) Squadron was sent south and arrived over the area as the engagement intensified.
-Simultaneously, twelve Hurricanes of No. 303 (Polish) Squadron took off from Northolt at 10:28 hours and made contact near Dungeness.
+To reinforce the defence, No. 310 (Czech) Squadron was dispatched south and arrived over the battle area as the fighting intensified.
+At the same time, twelve Hurricanes of No. 303 (Polish) Squadron took off from Northolt at 10:28 hours and made contact with the enemy near Dungeness.
 Sgt.
-Wojtowicz was hit and force-landed near the coast; F/O Henneberg’s Hurricane took damage to the tail but remained controllable.
-The rest of the squadron made limited contact with the enemy.
+Wojtowicz was hit during the engagement and force-landed near the coast, while F/O Henneberg’s Hurricane sustained damage to the tail but remained controllable.
+The remainder of the squadron made only limited contact with the German formations.

-As the Luftwaffe bombers withdrew from the London area, Spitfires of Nos.
-19 and 222 Squadrons, alongside Hurricanes of No. 310 Squadron, engaged them over Essex and the Thames Estuary.
-The Czech pilots, known for their aggressive flying, surprised the Bf 110 crews with a sudden and direct assault.
-Four Bf 110s were claimed by No. 310 Squadron, including two that collided mid-air while evading RAF attacks.
-One crashed at Harlow, the other at Epping.
+As the Luftwaffe bombers withdrew from the London area, they came under sustained attack from Spitfires of Nos.
+19 and 222 Squadrons and Hurricanes of No. 310 Squadron over Essex and the Thames Estuary.
+The Czech pilots, noted for their aggressive tactics, caught several Bf 110 crews by surprise with a sudden and determined assault.
+No. 310 Squadron claimed four Bf 110s during the fighting, including two aircraft that collided while taking evasive action.

 Oblt.
 Hans-Joachim Jabs of 6./ZG 76 attempted to limp home across the Channel in a damaged aircraft but was forced to ditch.
 He survived and was later rescued.